informedcitizenry/6502.Net/README.md

 `Could not process binary file` - The binary file could not be opened or processed.

-`Directve takes no arguments` - An argument is present for a pseudo-op or directive that takes no arguments.
+`Directive takes no arguments` - An argument is present for a pseudo-op or directive that takes no arguments.

 `Filename not specified` - A directive expected a filename that was not provided.